Climate of Italy: Geography

-Italy is located in southern Europe and it is also considered a part of western Europe, between latitudes 35° and 47° N, and longitudes 6° and 19° E. To the north, Italy borders Switzerland, France, Austria and Slovenia and is roughly delimited by the Alpine watershed, enclosing the Po Valley and the Venetian Plain.
-To the south, it consists of the entirety of the Italian Peninsula crossed by the Apennines and the two Mediterranean islands of Sicily and Sardinia, in addition to many smaller islands.
-The sovereign states of San Marino and the Vatican City are enclaves within Italy, while Campione d'Italia is an Italian exclave in Switzerland.
+Italy is located in southern Europe and it is also considered a part of western Europe between latitudes 35° and 47° N, and longitudes 6° and 19° E. To the north, Italy borders Switzerland, France, Austria and Slovenia and is roughly delimited by the Alpine watershed, enclosing the Po Valley and the Venetian Plain.
+To the south, it consists of the entirety of the Italian Peninsula, crossed by the Apennines, and the two Mediterranean islands of Sicily and Sardinia, in addition to many smaller islands.
+The sovereign states of San Marino and Vatican City are enclaves within Italy, while Campione d'Italia is an Italian exclave in Switzerland.

 Italy is part of the Northern Hemisphere.
 The country's total area is 301230 km2, of which 294020 km2 is land and 7210 km2 is water.
 Including islands, Italy has a coastline of 7,900 km on the Adriatic Sea, Ionian Sea, Tyrrhenian Sea, Ligurian Sea, Sea of Sardinia and Strait of Sicily, and borders shared with France (488 km), Austria (430 km), Slovenia (232 km) and Switzerland (740 km).
 San Marino (39 km) and Vatican City (3.2 km), both enclaves, account for the remainder.

 Over 35% of the Italian territory is mountainous.
 The Apennine Mountains form the peninsula's backbone, and the Alps form most of its northern boundary, where Italy's highest point is located on Mont Blanc summit (Monte Bianco) (4,810 m).
 Other worldwide-known mountains in Italy include the Matterhorn (Monte Cervino), Monte Rosa, Gran Paradiso in the West Alps, and Bernina, Stelvio and Dolomites along the eastern side.
 The Po, Italy's longest river (652 km), flows from the Alps on the western border with France and crosses the Po Valley on its way to the Adriatic Sea.
 The Po Valley is the largest plain in Italy, with 46,000 km2, and it represents over 70% of the total plain area in the country.